Fence Repair Guide

 Wobbly Fence

-If there is no concrete footing at your fence's base, add a support post next to the wobbly post in order to strengthen it.
-This second post should be a little thinner, as the wobbly post, but the same width.
-Drive the new post a few feet into the ground and then bolt the two posts together to strengthen the weaker post.
+• If there is no concrete footing at your fence's base, add a supporting second post.
+This second post should be a little thinner than the wobbly post, but the same width.
+It should sit alongside the wobbly post in the ground.
+You can then bolt the two posts together to strengthen the weaker post.

 Leaning Fence